mamannon/Picture_Classification/README.md

 # Picture_Classifier

 Artificial Intelligence application to classify random pictures according to the objects they show.
-Uses neural network models recognize objects from a picture and then classifies the picture according to the objects it contains.
+Uses neural network models to recognize objects from a picture and then classifies the picture according to the objects it contains.
 Picture_Classifier is an application for sorting image files, which sorts images based on image content using neural network artificial intelligence.
-The application is written in the Python programming language using e.g. tensorflow, keras, numpy, scikit-learn and pandas libraries.
+The application is written in the Python programming language using e.g. TensorFlow, Keras, NumPy, Scikit-learn and Pandas libraries.
 The user interface of the application is command line.

 ## Principle